/HKScM-2022/js

 3:00pm-4:15pm

-Prof. Edwin Chan Ho Yin (Professor, School of Life Sciences, The Chinese University of Hong Kong)
+Prof. Xiaoming YUAN (Professor, Department of Mathematics, Faculty of Science, The University of Hong Kong)

 Language: Cantonese